pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 ```

 You'll need to change the actual `uuid` value to a value that exists in your database, because the UUIDs are generated randomly by our script.

-## Next steps

-You've now learned how to add an index to a real-time table, and refresh all the segments to recognize the new index.

-Next up, learn how to ingest your own dataset.
-Check out [recipes](../recipes) designed to help you solve common problems and [join the community](../../community) to find answers to your questions.